Residue sums for superconformal indices: Further indices at rank one

 \subsubsection{Full superconformal index}

-In this section, we use the reduced measure to evaluate the residue sum for the superconformal index of $\cN=2$ $SU(2)$ SQCD, with the $N_f=4$ fundamental.
+In this section, we use the reduced measure to evaluate the residue sum for the full superconformal index.
 The relevant integral is the $N=2$ case of \eqref{eq:sqcd-index-defn-gen-nc-red}, which we copy here for convenience

-with the $y_a$ as in the previous subsection and the shorthand notation $\Gamma(x)\equiv \Gamma(x;p,q)$.
+with the $y_a$ as in \eqref{eq:ya-in-ups} and the shorthand notation $\Gamma(x)\equiv \Gamma(x;p,q)$.
 Making use of \eqref{eq:gamma-split}, this integral can be seen to correspond to the reduced measure, or the $\epsilon=1$ version of the very-well-poised elliptic hypergeometric integral for $A=16$, as defined in \eqref{eq:general-vwp-EHI}.
 To evaluate its residue sum, we use the general evaluation in \eqref{eq:vwp-EHI-general-evaluation}.
 In particular, we define the variables $a_\a$ as

 with $\d_{1,2}=0,1$.
 We then obtain the following expression:

 where ${}_{20}V_{19}^{(k)}$ is the $k^{\text{th}}$ summand of the very-well-poised elliptic hypergeometric series ${}_{20}V_{19}$ defined in Appendix \ref{sapp:ell-hypergeom}.
 Explicitly, we have